nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p75 -->
 Jesus’ authority is rooted in His divine identity as the Son of God and is granted by the Father.
-The Father entrusted all authority to Christ, including judgment and rule over heaven and earth (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="11" data-verses="27" data-lang="en" data-version="NKJV">Matthew 11:27</span>).
-Jesus’ authority reflects the unity and love within the Trinity, where the Son carries out the Father’s plan perfectly (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="3" data-verses="35" data-lang="en" data-version="NKJV">John 3:35</span>).
+The Father entrusted all authority to Christ, including judgment and rule over heaven and earth (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="11" data-verses="27" data-lang="en" data-version="NKJV">Matthew 11:27</span>).
+Jesus’ authority reflects the unity and love within the Trinity, where the Son carries out the Father’s plan perfectly (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="3" data-verses="35" data-lang="en" data-version="NKJV">John 3:35</span>).

 <!-- p76 -->